Parking Area Designations

 |*Student parking designations are further specified by decal type:|

 - All faculty/staff spaces designated by yellow lines are reserved from 7 a.m. to 5 p.m.
 Monday through Friday.
 At other times (i.e., 5 p.m. to 7 a.m.
-Monday through Friday and throughout Saturday and Sunday), faculty/staff spaces designated by yellow lines are available for use by students (except those with Freshman decals) and visitors, unless indicated otherwise (e.g., by traffic cone).
+Monday through Friday and throughout Saturday and Sunday), faculty/staff spaces designated by yellow lines are available for use by students (except those with freshman decals) unless indicated otherwise (e.g., by traffic cone).

 - If a vehicle is parked in a space other than its assigned area, the vehicle registrant will be cited for parking in an undesignated space.

-- The College reserves the right to change or otherwise restrict parking designations and traffic patterns as conditions warrant.
-Parking where orange-, yellow-, or lime-colored cones have been placed will result in a parking citation.
+- The University reserves the right to change or otherwise restrict parking designations and traffic patterns as conditions warrant.
+Parking in areas reserved by traffic cones/barrier tape or moving either of these will result in the issuance of a parking citation.

-- Lack of convenient parking and lack of space in any particular area on campus do not excuse violation of the Lynchburg College Traffic Code.
+- Lack of convenient parking or lack of a space in any particular area on campus do not excuse violation of the University of Lynchburg Traffic Code.

 - The campus-wide speed limit is 15 MPH, and drivers must yield to all pedestrian traffic.

-- Failure to stop as directed by a campus security officer or other College official, failure to drive on the proper side of the gate house, and driving in a reckless manner (including speeding) will result in issuance of a citation.
+- Failure to stop as directed by a campus security officer or other University official and driving in a reckless manner (including speeding) will result in issuance of a citation.
 Also, an incident report will be written for review by the appropriate judicial body.
-Adjudication of violations of the Lynchburg College Traffic Code may result in loss of privileges to use a vehicle on campus.
+Adjudication of violations of the University of Lynchburg Traffic Code may result in loss of privileges to use a vehicle on campus.

-- Any student receiving an excessive number of parking citations is subject to loss of his/her on-campus parking privileges.
+- Any individual receiving an excessive number of parking citations is subject to loss of his/her on campus parking privileges.

-- All vehicle accidents occurring on campus are required to be reported immediately to Campus Safety and Security.
+- All vehicle accidents occurring on campus property and adjacent roadways are required to be reported immediately to Campus Safety and Security.
 An incident report will be filed.
-Failure to provide accurate information regarding an accident may violate state and local laws, as well as College policies.
+Failure to provide accurate information regarding an accident may violate state and local laws, as well as University policies.